One dimensional gapped quantum phases and enriched fusion categories: Introduction

 What we mean by respecting the local quantum symmetry is that the space $\hom_{{}^{\FZ_1(\CS)}\CS}(a,b)$ of field operators is a $V$-representation, and the operator product expansion (OPE) among these operators are defined by chiral vertex operators \cite{MS89}, or more precisely, by the intertwining operators of $V$ \cite{FHL93}.
 By the representation theory of VOA's \cite{HL95}, it means that $\hom_{{}^{\FZ_1(\CS)}\CS}(a,b)$ can be viewed as an object in $\Rep(V)$ and all the composition maps among these hom spaces are morphisms in $\Rep(V)$.
 This is just another way to say that the category is enriched in $\Rep(V)$.
 See \cite{KZ20a,KZ21} for more details.

-\begin{rem} In the first picture in (\ref{pic:TWR}), before the topological Wick rotation, $\CS$ is anomalous as an $n$d (spatial dimension) topological order, and the anomaly is fixed by its $n+$1d bulk.
-After the topological Wick rotation, the anomaly is fixed by operators in the $n+$1D spacetime. \end{rem}
+\begin{rem} In the first picture in (\ref{pic:TWR}), before the topological Wick rotation, $\CS$ is anomalous as an $n$d topological order, and the anomaly is fixed by its $n+$1d (spatial dimension) bulk.
+After the topological Wick rotation, the anomaly is fixed by the operators in $n+$1D spacetime. \end{rem}

 In \cite[Section\,7]{KZ21}, two of the authors proposed to generalize above picture (including the topological Wick rotation) to higher dimensions to give a unified theory for gapped/gapless phases without knowing how to include SPT/SET orders.
 Inspired by the classification of SPT/SET orders in \cite{KLWZZ20a} and the observation that an onsite symmetry should be a special case of local quantum symmetries, two of the authors proposed in \cite[Section\ 5.2]{KZ20b} to apply the topological Wick rotation to all boundary-bulk configurations (e.g. Figure\,\ref{fig:SET}) to obtain a new description of SPT/SET orders in terms of enriched higher categories.
-This produces a grand unification of all gapped/gapless liquid phases with/without onsite symmetries (including symmetry-breaking phases as we will show in this work).
-In particular, the results in Theorem\,\ref{thm:classification_SET} can be reinterpreted by ``rotating'' the $n+$1d bulk in Figure\,\ref{fig:SET} to the time direction and reinterpreting the pair $(\CS, \phi)$ as an $\FZ_1(\CS)$-enriched fusion $n$-category ${}^{\FZ_1(\CS)}\CS$ determined by the braided equivalence $\phi: \FZ_1(\CR) \to \FZ_1(\CS)$ \cite{MP19,KZ18}.
-In this process, the $n+$1d bulk excitations in $\FZ_1(\CS)$ before the rotation are replaced by the topological sectors of symmetric non-local operators in the $n+$1D spacetime after the rotation.
+This leads to a grand unification of all gapped/gapless quantum liquids with/without onsite symmetries (including symmetry-breaking phases).
+In particular, the results in Theorem\,\ref{thm:classification_SET} can be reinterpreted by ``rotating'' the $n+$1d bulk in Figure\,\ref{fig:SET} to the time direction and reinterpreting the pair $(\CS, \phi)$ as an $\FZ_1(\CS)$-enriched fusion $n$-category ${}^{\FZ_1(\CS)}\CS$ determined by the braided equivalence $\phi: \FZ_1(\CR) \to \FZ_1(\CS)$.
+In this process, the $n+$1d bulk excitations in $\FZ_1(\CS)$ before the rotation are replaced by symmetric (non-local) operators in the $n+$1D spacetime after the rotation.